(The Player Piano Rebuilder's Most Important Tool)

 NOTE: Basically speaking, the first set of perforations on the Test Roll are designed to test the function of each note.
-Each note should sound five times in a "Da-Dit-Dit-Dit-Dit" manner.
+Each note should sound four times in a "Da-Dit-Dit-Dit" manner.
 List all of the notes that do not perform properly.
 Click Here to see a list of possible problems with notes that do not perform correctly.

 1) Rewind the roll to the beginning.
 Set the Tempo to '70'.
 Put the unit in

-NOTE: Although this test is primarily used to properly adjust the Air Motor Governor, it can tell you quite a bit about the entire drive line between the 'governor' and the 'take-up spool'.
+NOTE 2: Although this test is primarily used to properly adjust the Tempo Control and the Air Motor Governor, it can also tell you quite a bit about the entire drive line between the 'governor' and the 'take-up spool'.
 For now, I will only explain how to perform the test.

 NOTE: As the name implies, this test checks the repetitive ability of both the player mechanism and the piano action.
 In most cases, if the mechanism fails this test, there are problems with the valves or the regulation of the player mechanism.
 However, it is also possible that the problem is related to the regulation of the piano action.
 If you are in doubt about the regulation of the piano action, consult with any regular piano tuner.
 After performing a few very simple tests, they can tell you if the piano action is properly regulated.